This is the last in a series of posts about creating my very own release toolkit for automated package publishing. The other posts are here:

 The most annoying part of this was publishing a GitHub release.
 Turns out it was mosly my own dang fault.
 Their documentation is usually so good, but for some reason it was near impossible to find documentation for this specifically: automatically creating a release from a GitHub workflow.

-?
+node-fetch or axios?
 No problem.
-Directly in a GitHub workflow run
+Directly in a GitHub workflow run command

 me for hours.